SkylineCommunications/dataminer-docs/connector-help/connector_help/TDC Humax STB Collector.md

 On this page, you can check information regarding the managed STBs available in the STB Table.

-You can also define the number of STBs and start a KPI update.
+You can also define the number of STBs, configure the minimum poll timing and the size of the query partitions for KPI updates, and to manually start a KPI update.

 ### Tuners